jundalisay/spblist/content/en/research/poincare/science/chapter-08b.md

 But these are only small reasons.
 Before we raise Mayer’s law to the dignity of an absolute principle, a deeper discus- sion is necessary.
 But if we embark on this discussion we see that this absolute principle is not even easy to enun- ciate.
-In every particular case we clearly see what energyscience and hypothesis
+In every particular case we clearly see what energy

 is, and we can give it at least a provisory definition; but it is impossible to find a general definition of it.
 If we wish to enunciate the principle in all its generality and apply it to the universe, we see it vanish, so to speak,